SATHIYAPRIYAN7/Netflix-landing-page-mct/README.md

-This hosted link will may show some security warning in chrome pls try to open in any other browser.
+This hosted link will may show some security warning in chrome pls try to open in any other browser